alexandergrib/ms2/testing.md

 9. Manually enter NEW city name
     - observe suggestions/autocomplete displaying
     - select suggestion/autocomplete or finish typing and press search button or press enter
-        - new city should be displayed and weather, news, COVID-19, and map updated (there is possible error if city exists in more than one country, if that a case use search with country `city, (2 letter country - US, GB, RU...etc.)` )
+        - new city should be displayed and weather, news, COVID-19, and map updated (there is possible issue if city exists in more than one country, it will display first match.
+If that a case use search with country code `city, (2 letter country - US, GB, RU...etc.)` )
     - try search for non-existent city
         - Error message will be displayed
     - try search on empty field